M31-Capital/Investment_Theses/english/Huddle01.md

 * This uses WebSockets to signal peers and helps establish WebRTC connections
 * These APIs and the WebSocket connection together helps ensure efficient and reliable communication between the clients and the media server

-SFU is written in C++ bridged with NodeJS: Huddle has deployed the following tech to handle real-time scalability Tested with a capacity of ~300 users in a single room (4 publishers with 300+ subscribers) on a single 4-vCPU system.
+* SFU is written in C++, bridged with NodeJS: Huddle has deployed the following tech to handle real-time scalability, tested with a capacity of ~300 users in a single room (4 publishers with 300+ subscribers) on a single 4-vCPU system.

-Configurable codecs ( Vp8, Vp9, AV1, Opus): Huddle has enabled users to choose and switch between whatever codecs are available and want to use. (codecs are hardware or software based processes that compress and decompress large amounts of data)
+* Configurable codecs ( Vp8, Vp9, AV1, Opus): Huddle has enabled users to choose and switch between whatever codecs are available and want to use. (codecs are hardware or software based processes that compress and decompress large amounts of data)

 ### Simulcast
-Since all the users in the room will have varied set of internet bandwidths, we enabled simulcast that essentially upgrades/downgrades video resolution in real-time for all users depending on the internet bandwidths
+Since all the users in the room will have varied set of internet bandwidths, Huddle enables *Simulcast*, that essentially upgrades/downgrades video resolution in real-time for all users depending on the internet bandwidths.
 Simulcast is a technique by which a WebRTC client encodes the same video stream twice in different resolutions and bitrates and sends these to a router who then decides who receives which of the streams.

 ### Multithreading (Vertical Scaling)

-Since JavaScript is single-threaded, the capabilities of the system remained limited to a single worker’s capability, physically.
-We solved this by having all workers in a system share that work-load.
-This approach of distributing work-load amongst workers in a server is called multi-threading
+Since JavaScript is single-threaded, the capabilities of the system remained limited to a single participant's capability to physically ship code.
+Huddle has solved this by having all participants in a system share that work-load.
+This approach of distributing work-load amongst participants in a server is called multi-threading

-Cascaded SFU (Horizontal Scaling).
+### Cascaded SFU (Horizontal Scaling)

 The capabilities of the system/room remained limited because of the limitation to only one computer.
 The solution to this problem is by having multiple servers share the workload, the same way multiple workers helped solve the workload.
 This approach of connecting multiple servers so as to share the server-load amongst themselves is called cascading SFUs.

 ### LastN